Pinnovations logo

 Pinball and Related Publications

-Pinball is my main hobby.
-I have just about finished creating a new game from scratch, Gooligan's Hooligans (see link above).
+In 2008 I created a new game from scratch, Project GH2006, aka Gooligan's Hooligans (see link above).
 I brought the game to the Pinball Expo 2008 show in Chicago and unveiled it at a seminar I gave.
 The game was then available for people to play over the weekend in the exhibit hall.

 In 2004 I worked on building electronics and code for an existing wired playfield (Solar Ride).
 The game and rules are controlled from a PC.
 The details are at the Pinnovations web site (see link above).
 Solar Ride 2004 is finished and I play it like a regular game.